-Given this mandate, the Governing Board must ensure that the highest professional standards are employed in assessment framework development.
+Given this mandate, the Governing Board must ensure that the highest professional standards of test development are employed in assessment framework development to support the validity of educational inferences made using NAEP data.
 The Governing Board Item Development Policy separately details principles and guidelines for NAEP assessment items, and the Governing Board has final authority on the appropriateness of all assessment items.